top of page

 Some ovens feature a Pizza mode, and while that mode may be suitable for baking frozen prepared pizza, choosing a mode with more intense heat will give the best results when baking fresh pizza.
 The Convection Roast, Convection Bake, or Turbo mode, if your oven features one, are the best choices for baking pizza.
 In these modes, the direct heat from the bottom heating element will thoroughly heat the stone or steel, while the circulating heat ensures even cooking.
 Always choose the highest oven temperature to heat the oven for baking pizza.

 Gas ovens provide an ideal environment for baking pizza and loaves of bread, as the heated moving air creates a natural convection that is not as drying as an electric oven.
-The Bake mode in a gas oven gives great results, although if your oven has a Convection option, that would be ideal for baking thicker-crust pizza.
+The baking mode in a gas oven gives great results, although if your oven has a Convection option, that would be ideal for baking thicker-crust pizza.

 The pork shoulder roast is a versatile cut of meat that can be braised or slowly roasted.
 It is also delicious when filled with savory stuffing and roasted.
 One of the best things about roasting a stuffed pork roast in convection is that you can simultaneously cook the side dishes.
 Check out my next post to learn more.